dev-bootcamp-2019/final-project-reactionhashs/README.md

 ## What does it do?

-**Vote** implements an election between thirteen candidates that ran for the presidency of Brazil in 2018.
+**Vote.sol** implements an election between thirteen candidates that ran for the presidency of Brazil in 2018.
 You can choose one of them and deposit your vote by sending a transaction through Metamask.
 It has a very simple web interface you can interact with.

 The dApp is written in [Solidity](https://solidity.readthedocs.io/en/v0.5.0/index.html), with tests written in JavaScript.
 [Webpack](https://webpack.js.org/) is used in order to bundle the modules, while [React](https://reactjs.org/) creates an interactive front end for the application.